An introduction to OpenShift 4

 OpenShift pipelines build on the Tekton open source project, enabling teams to build cloud-native delivery pipelines that they can fully control.
 Your team can own the complete lifecycle of your microservices without having to rely on central teams to maintain and manage a CI server, plugins, and its configurations.

-There is a new pipeline UI available, and in our introductory code pattern, we build in a rudimentary scanning step into a deployment pipeline, to demonstrate the potential for baking in security steps, with this emerging approach too.
+Read our tutorial, Build a Tekton Pipeline to deploy a mobile app back end to OpenShift 4, where we show you how we built in a rudimentary scanning step into a deployment pipeline, to demonstrate the potential for baking in security steps, with this emerging approach, too.

 Data security is an enormous concern these days, especially for enterprise businesses that handle tens or hundreds of thousands of client records.